The details below relate to the 2022 event. Things are likely to be similar in 2023.

 Players arriving more than 30 minutes after the scheduled round start time will be defaulted.
 Players without opponents should expect to be re-paired 30 minutes after the start of a round.

 A bye may be taken in any of rounds 1 to 4, provided this is requested with entry.
-However, a bye in round 3 can be requested on the Saturday of the event, provided this is done before 17.00.
+Byes can also be arranged during the event, but any bye should be requested prior to the pairing of the relevant round.

 Entries can be made online from the Congress website, using PayPal to make payment.
 Alternatively, cheques payable to Bury St Edmunds Chess Congress should be sent, together with the completed entry form, to Steve Lovell, Congress Secretary, at the address near the foot of the home page.
 Payment by bank transfer can be made upon request to the Congress Secretary.